 How much does breast implant surgery cost?

 There are many components that factor into the price, which include the implants, anesthesia, operating room costs, and surgeon’s fees.
-The starting cost for saline is $5,000 and silicone is $6,000.
-Final costs will be determined at your consultation.
-In addition, costs for lifting procedures or revision are additional.
+The starting cost for breast augmentation is $5600.
+There is an additional cost for silicone, shaped implants, breast lifts, or revisions.
+The final amount will be determined at your consultation.

 The Consultation Process

-You will meet with Dr. Samir Shah or Dr. Rajendra Shah to discuss your concerns and expectations.
-The doctors will spend time with you to evaluate your anatomy and present options of implants to pick the best size for you.
-Also, they will use 3D imaging to give you an idea of how the surgery will turn out on your own body!
-Dr. Shah feels using 3D imaging is such an important tool for patients’ decision process.
-They have an extensive gallery of before and after photos and implant sizes for you to try during the consultation.
+You will meet with A New You Plastic Surgery & Laser Center’s Dr. Rajendra Shah or Dr. Samir Shah to discuss your concerns and expectations.
+The board certified plastic surgeons will spend time with you to evaluate your anatomy and present options of implants to pick the best size for you.
+Dr. Shah has an extensive gallery of before and after photos and implant sizers for you to try during the consultation.